 Loretta is a skilled, resourceful maker and designer who enjoys working hands-on in the landscape.
 She has a background in sculpture and photography, and trained to masters level at the Slade School of Fine Art.
 Loretta formerly ran a garden design and build business specialising in experiential learning environments and has studied advanced practical horticulture.

-Ben brings his enthusiasm for vernacular ingenuity and knowledge of material invention to any project, designing new materials, structures, finishes and processes to suit any scale and application.
+Ben brings his enthusiasm for vernacular ingenuity and knowledge of material invention to any project, designing new materials, structures, features, finishes and processes to suit any scale and application.

 Prior to forming Local Works Studio Ben created and ran a well respected building conservation company repairing historic buildings throughout the UK and Europe: Bosence Building Conservation.
 He has also managed a large architectural terracotta workshop in Brighton, working on the design and production of traditional, moulded terracotta and bricks for restoration projects.